jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline undeploy`

-From a given table, when it is a sink it goes all the way to the full pipeline and delete tables and Flink statements not shared
+From a given sink table, this command goes all the way to the full pipeline and delete tables and Flink statements not shared with other statements.

 **Usage**: